chaplinjs/chaplin/chaplin.composer.md

 Grants the ability for views (and related data) to be persisted beyond one controller action.

-If a view is composed in a controller action method it will be instantiated and rendered if the view has not been composed in the current or previous action methods.
+If a view is reused in a controller action method it will be instantiated and rendered if the view has not been reused in the current or previous action methods.

-If a view was composed in the previous action method and is not composed in the current action method, it will be disposed and removed from the DOM.
+If a view was reused in the previous action method and is not reused in the current action method, it will be disposed and removed from the DOM.

 ## Example